hands-on-cloud/hands-on.cloud/hugo/content/AWS Lambda - How to process DynamoDB streams/index.md

 Now our Lambda function will receive a batch of 100 records or a smaller batch, but not often than in 5 minutes.

-### Monitoring
+### Monitoring.

 To keep an eye on your DynamoDB Streams processing it is worth creating a CloudWatch Dashboard and include the following metrics in there.

 DynamoDB Streams:

-* ReturnedRecordsCount/ReturnedBytes
+* ReturnedRecordsCount / ReturnedBytes.
-* UserErrors
+* UserErrors.

 Lambda function:

-* Errors
+* Errors.
-* IteratorAge
+* IteratorAge.
-* Throttles
+* Throttles.
-* Duration
+* Duration.

-### Error handling
+### Error handling.

 At the end of 2019, AWS released [Failure-Handling Features For DynamoDB EventSources](https://aws.amazon.com/about-aws/whats-new/2019/11/aws-lambda-supports-failure-handling-features-for-kinesis-and-dynamodb-event-sources/).
 It means, that now you have:

-* `MaximumRetryAttempts` - maximum attempts before skipping the batch
+* `MaximumRetryAttempts` - maximum attempts before skipping the batch.
-* `MaximumRecordAgeInSeconds` - skip processing a data record when it has reached its *Maximum Record Age*
+* `MaximumRecordAgeInSeconds` - skip processing a data record when it has reached its *Maximum Record Age*.
-* `BisectBatchOnFunctionError` - Lambda recursively breaks the impacted batch of records into two when a function returns an error and retries them separately
+* `BisectBatchOnFunctionError` - Lambda recursively breaks the impacted batch of records into two when a function returns an error and retries them separately.
-* `DestinationConfig` - An Amazon SQS queue or Amazon SNS topic destination for discarded records
+* `DestinationConfig` - An Amazon SQS queue or Amazon SNS topic destination for discarded records.

-### Common issues
+### Common issues.

 The following issues are common for DynamoDB Streams processing:

-* `IteratorAge` is growing rapidly
+* `IteratorAge` is growing rapidly.
-* Rapid growth in Lambda concurrency
+* Rapid growth in Lambda concurrency.

 AWS provided a great framework (a list of questions) which may help to solve those issues in their deck [Mastering AWS Lambda streaming event sources](https://d1.awsstatic.com/events/reinvent/2019/REPEAT_1_Mastering_AWS_Lambda_streaming_event_sources_SVS323-R1.pdf).

-## Conclusion
+## Conclusion.

 In this article, we created a simple Lambda functions to log streams of your DynamoDB table to CloudWatch.
 I hope, you can evolve this example yourself to cover your needs.
 Also, we paid attention to DynamoDB Streams processing tuning, monitoring, and error handling.